British Ambassador to Iraq

 We lead the UK's efforts to develop a stable, prosperous and democratic Iraq that supports UK interests in the region.

-The British Embassy Baghdad, the British Consulate General Erbil and the British Embassy Office Basra work to develop a broad and enduring relationship between the UK and Iraq.
+The British Embassy Baghdad and British Consulate General Erbil work to develop a broad and enduring relationship between the UK and Iraq.
 We support the people and government of Iraq as they build a stable, prosperous and democratic nation.

 We work to increase UK-Iraq trade and investment to realise Iraq’s economic potential.
 We support long-term stability and work with Iraq to build partnerships in the region and beyond.